Kerns, Portland, Oregon

-Starting in the 1960s, Pepsi Beverages Company operated a bottling and distribution facility on a 4.7-acre Northeast Portland tract on 2505 Northeast Pacific Street, but this location closed in the mid 2010's and was purchased by a developer in 2017.
-Coca Cola still operates a bottling and distribution facility on 2710 NE Davis St and prior to this use the building was used as a school.
+Starting in the 1960s, Pepsi Beverages Company operated a bottling and distribution facility on a 4.7-acre Northeast Portland tract on 2505 Northeast Pacific Street, but this location closed in the mid-2010s and was purchased by a developer in 2017.
+Coca-Cola operates a bottling and distribution facility on 2710 NE Davis St in a former school building.

+In 2024, Time Out placed Kerns at No. 5 in its list of "The 38 Coolest Neighborhoods in the World."